This page explains how to use our DeFi (Decentralized Finance) functions.

 Contents

-1.1 Cryptact's supported blockchains
+1.1 cryptact's supported blockchains

 1.3 Updates of Our Supported Blockchains

-3. What are "Unclassified" DeFi transactions
+3. What are "Unclassified (To classify)" DeFi transactions

-4. How to address "Unclassified" DeFi transactions
+4. How to address "Unclassified (To classify)" DeFi transactions

 5. How to edit "classified" DeFi transactions